Erin Gray: Career

 Gray started her career in modeling.
 She entered her first contest and won a modeling assignment in St. Louis when she was 14 years old.
 Commercials followed in Los Angeles.
 She also appeared on television in 1967 as a dancer in Malibu U. However, she decided to move to New York City to further her modeling career.
 "By 1975, Gray was one of the nation's top TV models, earning $100,000 a year."
 Having developed an interest in acting, she auditioned for parts during her frequent trips to Los Angeles.

 In 1978, she landed her first starring role, on the miniseries Evening in Byzantium.
 Following good notices, Gray was put on a seven-year contract at Universal Studios, which led directly to her taking the role of Colonel Wilma Deering in Buck Rogers in the 25th Century, at first for a theatrically released movie, then for a weekly TV series.
 Gray, wearing a Spandex jumpsuit, was popular with the show's predominantly young male audience.

 Gray was aware of the sexiness of her tight uniform.
-Her character, the female lead, also had a high profile in the show, second only to Gil Gerard in the starring role and representing an early example of a strong female character in a science fiction setting.
+Her character, the female lead, also had a high profile in the show, second only to Gil Gerard in the starring role.
 Gray was seen as an important role model for female viewers, as she explained to an interviewer:

 I was the first female colonel.
 I enjoyed being that kind of role model for young women watching the show.
 A woman can be a colonel!
 A woman can be in charge!
 Those were new ideas then.

 Shortly after Buck Rogers, Gray appeared in the first season Magnum, P.I. episode, "J. 'Digger' Doyle", in which she played security expert Joy 'Digger' Doyle.
 The role was intended to become recurring, and even possibly spun off into a separate series, but neither happened, and it remained the character's only appearance in the series.
 In 1982, Gray played the role of Lilah in the summer feature film Six Pack as Kenny Rogers' love interest.
 Gray's role as Kate Summers in the TV sitcom Silver Spoons lasted for several years in the 1980s.
 When that show ended, she took regular film and TV work; she appeared in an episode of Superboy and Murder, She Wrote.
 In 1993, Gray had a featured role in Jason Goes to Hell: The Final Friday, the ninth entry in the Friday the 13th series.
 She also appeared in the 2005 film Siren.